-Comparison of KKR Common Units and KFN Common Shares (See page 199)
+Comparison of KKR Common Units and KFN Common Shares (See page 212)

 KFN common shareholders receiving KKR common units in the merger will have materially different rights once they become holders of KKR's common units due to differences between the governing documents of KFN and the governing documents of KKR.
-These differences are described in more detail under "Comparison of KKR Common Units and KFN Common Shares" beginning on page 199.
+These differences are described in more detail under "Comparison of KKR Common Units and KFN Common Shares" beginning on page 212.

-Litigation Relating to the Merger (See page 115)
+Litigation Relating to the Merger (See page 101)

 Fifteen putative stockholder class action lawsuits, referred to in this proxy statement/prospectus as the merger lawsuits, were filed against KFN and certain other defendants in connection with KFN's entering into the merger agreement.
-Five of the merger lawsuits were filed in the Superior Court of California, County of San Francisco; one of the merger lawsuits was filed in the United States District Court for the District of California; and nine of the merger lawsuits were filed in the Court of Chancery of the State of Delaware.
-The parties in the five California state court actions have filed a stipulation agreeing to consolidate the actions, which is now pending for approval by the court.
-The plaintiff in the federal action has moved for an order scheduling a preliminary injunction hearing and authorizing expedited discovery.
+Five of the merger lawsuits were filed in the Superior Court of California, County of San Francisco; one of the merger lawsuits was filed in the United States District Court for the District of Northern California; and nine of the merger lawsuits were filed in the Court of Chancery of the State of Delaware.
+The five California state court actions have been consolidated.
+The plaintiff in the federal action has moved for an order scheduling a preliminary injunction hearing and authorizing expedited discovery, but later withdrew his motion for expedited discovery; the defendants have not been served in the federal action.
 Two of the Delaware court actions were voluntarily dismissed, and the remaining seven Delaware court actions were consolidated.
+All defendants have moved to dismiss the complaint filed in the consolidated Delaware action.
 Each of the merger lawsuits was filed on behalf of a putative class of KFN common shareholders against KFN, the individual members of KFN's board of directors, KKR, Fund Holdings, and Merger Sub.
 The merger lawsuits allege variously that the members of the KFN board of directors breached their fiduciary duties owed to KFN common shareholders by approving the proposed merger for inadequate consideration; approving the transaction in order to obtain benefits not equally shared by other KFN common shareholders; entering into the merger agreement containing preclusive deal protection devices; failing to take steps to maximize the value to be paid to the KFN common shareholders; and failing to disclose material information necessary for KFN common shareholders to make a fully informed decision about the proposed merger.
 The merger lawsuits also seek to state claims against KFN, KKR, Fund Holdings, and Merger Sub for aiding and abetting these alleged breaches of fiduciary duties.
 In addition, certain of the complaints allege that KKR controlled KFN by means of a management agreement between KFN and KKR Financial Advisors LLC, and that, as a consequence, KKR breached fiduciary duties it owed to KFN common shareholders by causing KFN to approve the merger agreement.
-The plaintiffs in each of the merger lawsuits generally seek, among other things, declaratory and injunctive relief concerning the alleged breaches of fiduciary duties, injunctive relief prohibiting the consummation of the acquisition, rescission, an accounting by defendants, damages and attorneys' fees and costs, and other relief.
+The relief sought by the plaintiffs in the merger lawsuits includes, among other things, declaratory and injunctive relief concerning the alleged breaches of fiduciary duties, injunctive relief prohibiting the consummation of the acquisition, rescission, an accounting by defendants, damages and attorneys' fees and costs, and other relief.